Sigauri/C-Compiler/README.md

 ## Learning

 ### Compiler design
-By programming a compiler you can learn about of its  **core components (lexer, parser, code generator etc.)**.
+By programming a compiler you can learn about its  **core components (lexer, parser, code generator etc.)**.
 This will be an interesting project to build if you love low-level programming.

 ### Algorithms & Data structures